cfunes1/AI_media/README.md

 For any YouTube video that the user selects, AI_media generates the following artifacts (prefixed by the YouTube video ID) :

 1. **Audio.mp4**: Sound of original video, cut to 10 mins if more than 10 mins, as an mp4 file.
 1. **[original language].txt**: AI-generated transcription from audio in original language as a text file.
-Only generated if original language is not English.
+Only available if original language is not English.
 1. **English.txt**: AI-generated transcription from audio in English as a text file.
 1. **Summary.txt**: AI-generated summary of English trascription as a text file.
-1. **Summary.mp3**: AI-generated sound narration of the english summary as an mp3 file.
+1. **Summary.mp3**: AI-generated sound narration of the English summary as an mp3 file.
 1. **Image.png**: AI-generated picture conveying the ideas of the english summary as a png image.

 ### Arguments